seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Go pack with him, and give the mother gold,
 And tell them both the circumstance of all;
 And how by this their child shall be advanced,
-And be received for the emperor’s heir,
+And be received for the emperor's heir,
 And substituted in the place of mine,
 To calm this tempest whirling in the court;
 And let the emperor dandle him for his own.